zsvanderlaan/CIAB-Guacamole-Remote-Desktop/README.md

 LXD containers also can be almost instantly "cloned" by a System Admin to create even more Remote Desktop Servers.
 Unlike HW VMs (vmware, virtualbox, kvm etc) LXD containers utilize/share the Server/Host's Kernel and so take up very much less Compute/Memory resources than a HW VM.
 With LXD you can often have 10-20X the number of "servers" configured for any specific Server/Host than you could using HW VMs.
 Also, LXD can be used in Cloud Servers which generally is not possible with HW VM technologies.

 So some might wonder about what possible use cases for the multiple Remote Desktop servers (Host, container1 and container2) might be.
-A couple ides might be that each has different Linux software installed for different purposes such as for different User collaboration groups (Marketing vs Sales),  or in regards to schools Grade 5 versus Grade 12 students?
+A couple ideas might be that each has different Linux software installed for different purposes such as for different User collaboration groups (Marketing vs Sales),  or in regards to schools Grade 5 versus Grade 12 students?

 If you have the skills please feel free to help improve the above scripts & documentation/instructions in the **README.PDF** file.